 100 Kilometre Solo $350

 This is a serious ultra marathon requiring a high level of fitness and experience.
 The run organisers reserve the right to refuse entry.
-Entrants must provide evidence of a trail ultra completed within the 12 months prior to the run date.
+Ordinarily entrants should have completed a trail ultra in the 12 months prior to the run date, but due to Covid restricting events from occurring, we are happy to consider any relevant experience.
 In the absence of a suitable trail ultra the applicant must submit evidence of other relevant organised run history for consideration.
 Entrants must be 18 years of age or older.
 While the vast majority of the GOW course is runnable, entrants should be aware of the relatively tight cut-offs at checkpoints that will be enforced.
 If you are uncertain about your suitability for the GOW100s please email me before the entries open at

 Entries received after the field is full will be placed on a waitlist unless they request to be removed.
 The waitlist will be in order of entries received.
 When a runner withdraws the first entrant on the waitlist will be sent an email offer to enter.
 They will be given 2 business days to respond before the offer closes and moves to the next entrant on the waitlist.
 There may be difficulties matching T-shirt sizes to runners entering off the waitlist once orders have been lodged but all attempts to provide appropriate sizing will be undertaken.